terraform-ibm-modules/terraform-ibm-icd-redis/examples/complete/README.md

 This example uses the IBM Cloud terraform provider to:
  - Create a new resource group if one is not passed in.
  - Create a new redis database instance.
- - Create Secrets Manager instance where user and admin passwords are stored.
  - Create Key Protect instance with root key.
  - Backend encryption using generated Key Protect key.
  - Create a Sample VPC.